ustcljb/misc/dl/README.md

 ## 3. What is perplexity in NLP?

-Overall, `The perplexity of whatever you're evaluating, on the data you're evaluating it on, sort of tells you "this thing is right about as often as an x-sided die would be."`, quoted from [here](https://planspace.org/2013/09/23/perplexity-what-it-is-and-what-yours-is/).
+Overall, the perplexity is just the exponential of the entropy.

 For a more detailed explanation, see [this artical](https://towardsdatascience.com/perplexity-intuition-and-derivation-105dd481c8f3).